 It might come as a surprise to you how similar dog nutritional needs are to human needs.
 Yes, canines can produce their own vitamin C, so they don’t need to eat that, but many of their requirements are the same.
 This might be because dogs and humans have been evolving together for thousands of years.
 This also means that the dog food industry is beginning to reflect the people’s food industry.
 Labels know that you’re concerned about the health and so are designed to lead you to make the assumption that they’re healthy.
 Learning how to read labels and ingredients and researching ingredients and whether dogs respond well to these ingredients and can absorb them properly will help you choose between brands.

 The above information should have gotten you started in the world of dog nutrition.
 Once you start learning and seeing the positive effect on your energetic and furry friend, you’ll want to keep learning about canine health and what you can do to cultivate it.
+You can learn more about some common goldendoodle diseases and health conditions on the page linked.
 Remember, no one knows your dog as well as you do, so if you sense something is off, investigate it.
 You are your dog’s biggest advocate.